 of the deeper permafrost deposits have also undergone soil formation before being

 incorporated into permafrost.

+We agree and we added a sentence after the first sentence:

+According to French and Shur (2010), Gubin and Lupachev (2008) a permafrost soil profile commonly has three layers referred to as active, transient, and intermediate layers.
+But considering the whole cryostratigraphy, there should be a fourth layer, the “true permafrost” which often contains the buried or paleo-genetic horizons (Hoefle and Ping, 1996; Schirrmeister et al., 2002; Kanevskiy et al., 2014).

 Page 717 section 2.4 Thermokarst.
 This section is rather brief and does not provide the